mess110/vrum/tutorials/INSTALL.md

 ![should look like](/workspace/games/project/vrum.png)

-## Create a new game
+## NewGame

+Create a new game.
 The template from which the game is built can be found in `workspace/games/project`.

 ```
 yarn new_game